United States Air Force: 21st century

 During the early 2000s, two USAF aircraft procurement projects took longer than expected, the KC-X and F-35 programs.
 As a result, the USAF was setting new records for average aircraft age.

 Since 2005, the USAF has placed a strong focus on the improvement of Basic Military Training (BMT) for enlisted personnel.
 While the intense training has become longer, it also has shifted to include a deployment phase.
 This deployment phase, now called the BEAST, places the trainees in a simulated combat environment that they may experience once they deploy.
 While the trainees do tackle the massive obstacle courses along with the BEAST, the other portions include defending and protecting their base of operations, forming a structure of leadership, directing search and recovery, and basic self aid buddy care.
 During this event, the Military Training Instructors (MTI) act as mentors and opposing forces in a deployment exercise.
+In November 2022, the USAF announced that it will discontinue BEAST and replace it with another deployment training program called PACER FORGE.

 In 2007, the USAF undertook a Reduction-in-Force (RIF).
 Because of budget constraints, the USAF planned to reduce the service's size from 360,000 active duty personnel to 316,000.
 The size of the active duty force in 2007 was roughly 64% of that of what the USAF was at the end of the first Gulf War in 1991.
 However, the reduction was ended at approximately 330,000 personnel in 2008 in order to meet the demand signal of combatant commanders and associated mission requirements.
 These same constraints have seen a sharp reduction in flight hours for crew training since 2005 and the Deputy Chief of Staff for Manpower and Personnel directing Airmen's Time Assessments.